-EIB4102PROGRAMMABLE LOGIC CONTROLLER ANDL T P CDISTRIBUTED CONTROL SYSTEM3 0 0 3
+EIB4102PROGRAMMABLE LOGIC CONTROLER ANDL T P CDISTRIBUTED CONTROL SYSTEM3 0 0 3

-- To learn concept of PLC and the Programming using Ladder logic - To study about industrial DCS
+- To learn concept of PLC and the Programming using Ladder logic. - To study about industrial DCS. - To have an exposure to HART and foundation fieldbus.

 MODULE I PROGRAMMABLE LOGIC CONTROLLER (PLC) BASICS 8